matt-lebl/schedule-scraper/README.md

 ## Get in touch.

 Feel free to get in touch with me if you are having issues, but I cannot promise I'll be able to help.
-This was written over the course of three or four bursts of manic typing in the 48 hours following the posting of schedules on May 31, so there are bound to be some bugs.
+This was written over the course of three or four bursts of manic typing in the last 48 hours; so there are bound to be some bugs.
 I hope to iron those out as they are reported, but unfortunately I am busy these days so I can't promise speedy fixes.